emjot/globalize3-validations/README.md

 ## Compatibility

+Works with rails 3.1 and 3.2.

+Rails 3.0 is not fully supported (case insensitive validation doesn't work).

-The validator is currently based on the activerecord 3.1 uniqueness validator.
-It should also work with 3.0 (and probably with 3.2).
+The validator is based on the activerecord 3.1 uniqueness validator.

 ## Installation